obvonage/deved-platform/content/blog/en/10-awesome-sites-that-every-developer-should-visit-at-least-once.md

 Hello everyone,

 As I have stumbled around the internet over the years as a developer, I have found and bookmarked some links that I tend to go back to and usually learn something new.
 Here is a list that I think every developer should visit (at least once).
+You'll find everything from a way to generate a silly donut, free programming books, and interactive ways to learn "Git" to my favorite Communication API platform - Vonage!

+The list is in no specific order.
+Let's get started!

 ### Number 10